Central Venous Pressure

 - Arterial dilation as occurs during withdrawal of sympathetic tone or with arterial vasodilator drugs causes increased blood flow from the arterial into the venous compartments.
 This increases venous blood volume and CVP.
 This is what occurs when the heart is functioning normally.
 It is important to note, however, that arterial dilation in ventricular failure leads to a decrease in CVP instead of an increase.
 This occurs because the arterial dilation decreases afterload on the ventricle leading to an increase in stroke volume.
 Ventricular stroke volume is more strongly influenced by afterload when the ventricular is in failure than when it has normal function.

-- Muscle contraction, particularly of the limbs and abdomen, compresses the veins (i.e., decreases compliance) and also forces blood into the thoracic compartment, thereby increasing thoracic blood volume and CVP.
+- Muscle contraction, particularly of the limbs and abdomen, compresses the veins (i.e., decreases compliance) and forces blood into the thoracic compartment, thereby increasing thoracic blood volume and CVP.